tmbuza/Resources/index.md

 </head>

-# Constructing Indexes in R
+# Resources in progress

-This is an **On-going Project** that creates R-codes for computing indexes from mathematical formulas.
-Most of the indexes developed in this project are useful for tracking improvement, perfomance, empowerment, impact or desired changes.
+We create R-codes for computing indexes from known mathematical formulas.
+The indexes can be useful for a variety of multidimensional measurement, including tracking improvement, perfomance, empowerment, impact or desired changes.
+For the most part we follow the pattern set forth by [Alkire-Foster method]() commonly used to measure multidimensional poverty.

-## Empowerment Indexes (In progress)
+## 1. Empowerment Indexes (In progress)

 | URLs | Description | Remarks |
 |-------|--------------------| --------- |